mannat-gill/cse15l-lab-reports/lab-report-1-week-0.md

 ## Lab 1: Remote Access & the File System
 ------
 ### 1. Installing VScode
+>I already had VScode installed.
+However if you do not you can go to the following site to download it [VScode](https://code.visualstudio.com/)
 ![Image](Installing VScode.png)

 ### 2. Remotely Connecting
->Once in your terminal type the following command ssh m1gill@ieng6.ucsd.edu
+>Once in your terminal type the following command ssh cs15lfa22op@ieng6.ucsd.edu

->(currently not logging in with using ssh username@ieng6.ucsd.edu because of password issue)
+>The last 2 letters in cs15lfa22op are unique to your own username
+>If you have issues logging in like me :'( use your triton account instead
+>Such as ssh username@ieng6.ucsd.edu

 ![Image](Remotely Connecting.png)